Lubsch/nixos-config/README.md

 ## Todo that's not marked

-- Make qutebrowser not create `~\.pki`
 - Setup usable Debugger
 - Fix Nix-On-Droid rebuilds
 - E-Mail
 - Calendar
 - Statusbar
-- Touch for terminal and image viewer
+- Touch for terminal and image viewer (maybe loupe)
-    - works in foot but hyprland doesn't make cursor disappear when using touch
+    - should work in foot but hyprland doesn't disable cursor when using touch

 ## Installation Guide